 Tubridgi Gas Storage

 A $74 million redevelopment of Tubridgi, creating Western Australia's largest gas storage facility.
+Further expansion works from 2023 enabled some production of the reservoir’s native gas which will also increase future storage capacity.

 Overview